Frequently Asked Questions

 Why do you charge an Administrative Fee in addition to my copay?

-We had to add the administrative fee so that we could continue to offer quality services.
-This was the only way we could remain affordable to you, the client, and continue to accept in-network insurance and to be a provider.
+We had to add the administrative fee as this was the only way we could remain affordable to you, and to continue to accept in-network insurance.

 WE ARE allowed to charge this administrative fee IF we notify you, the client in writing BEFORE your first session takes place.
-This notification occurs in several locations in your onboarding paperwork forms and requires an initial each time.
+This notification occurs in several locations in your onboarding paperwork forms and requires an e-signature.

 Click here for more information on rates and insurance.